Consumer medicine information

 4.7 Effects on Ability to Drive and Use Machines

-Patients experiencing visual disturbances, dizziness, vertigo, somnolence or other central nervous disturbances while taking diclofenac tablets should refrain from driving a vehicle or operating machines.
+Patients experiencing visual disturbances, dizziness, vertigo, somnolence or other central nervous system disturbances while taking diclofenac tablets should refrain from driving a vehicle or operating machines.

 4.8 Adverse Effects (Undesirable Effects)